ITU-DASYALab/IoT_course/exercises/IoT2024_exercise_08.md

 We used the I2C bus to communicate with our sensor.
 [Here](https://learn.sparkfun.com/tutorials/i2c/all) you can find more information about how it works.
-Also, here is a simple [I2C scanner](https://github.com/ITU-DASYALab/IoT_course/blob/main/guides/I2C_scanner.md) to show you what I2C devices there are connected on your board, which is useful for troubleshooting I2C.
+Also, here is a simple [I2C scanner](https://github.com/ITU-DASYALab/IoT_course/blob/main/guides/I2C_scanner.md) to show you what I2C devices there are connected to your board, which is useful for troubleshooting I2C.

 ## Networking